Serena Losonczy aia, leed ap

-Ms. Losonczy received her Masters of Architecture from Massachusetts Institute of Technology and is a member of the AIA Committee on Architecture for Education.
+Ms. Losonczy received her Masters of Architecture from Massachusetts Institute of Technology.
+She is a Fellow of the Urban Design Forum, a member of the AIA Committee on Architecture for Education and actively volunteers for the AIA Learning by Design program, which introduces K-12 students to architectural design.